linkedin/openhouse/infra/recipes/terraform/azure/README.md

-        ├── mysql               # The Azure MySQL configurations and services ├── storage             # The Azure storage configurations and services ├── vm                  # The Azure virtual machine and network configurations and services ├── provider.tf             # Specific variables used for the kubernetes provider configuration ├── provider.tf             # The global azure and other providers needed for the configurations ├── variables.tf            # Global variables that can be reused across modules/environments ├── versions.tf             # The Azure Resource Manager version
+        ├── mysql               # The Azure MySQL configurations and services ├── storage             # The Azure storage configurations and services ├── vm                  # The Azure virtual machine and network configurations and services ├── k8s_variables.tf             # Specific variables used for the kubernetes provider configuration ├── provider.tf             # The global azure and other providers needed for the configurations ├── variables.tf            # Global variables that can be reused across modules/environments ├── versions.tf             # The Azure Resource Manager version